Kingdom Two Crowns: Development

-Kingdom Two Crowns was developed by the Kingdom franchise creator Thomas "Noio" van den Berg, and British game studio Coatsink.
+Kingdom Two Crowns was developed by the Kingdom franchise creator Thomas "Noio" van den Berg and British game studio Coatsink.
 The game was originally intended to be an expansion pack for Kingdom: New Lands (2016), an updated version of the 2015 video game Kingdom.
 As the expansion grew and experienced delays, the designers chose to develop it as a new game.
 In contrast to the other Kingdom games, Two Crowns was mainly designed by a co-founder of Raw Fury, Gordon Van Dyke, with van den Berg acting as a creative director.
 Both developers wanted to create a new experience focused on defending structures instead of "defeating and escaping".
 They were inspired by the narrative of Infinity Blade (2010) to reduce the difficulty of the original Kingdoms roguelike design.
 As a result, the developers allowed the player to keep most of their buildings after losing their crown, believing that it would encourage them to keep playing.

 Van Dyke described the art of Two Crowns as "modern pixel art aesthetics.
 Inspired by retro video games, but without the limitations of that era".
 Van den Berg liked the style for its impressionism, and chose it because it could be quickly produced, despite having some trouble designing the fonts and rotating images.
 The level design was particularly difficult, as van den Berg found that the "one-dimensional" layout limited player strategy.
 Although he was previously opposed to adding a new currency, the rest of the team convinced van den Berg to add gems, without complicating the existing gameplay.

 In 2019, van den Berg sold the rights to the Kingdom franchise to Raw Fury for an undisclosed fee.
 He had been transitioning control of the series to Raw Fury over the course of three years, and decided to begin working on other projects.
 Van Dyke became the new manager of the franchise, after working as a designer on the previous games.
 By then, the series had sold over four million copies, and Kingdom Two Crowns had gained over 300,000 players within six months of launch.
 Raw Fury created a franchise "roadmap" for upcoming expansions and games.
 The studio said in 2020 that supporting Two Crowns was one of their main priorities, and they would be providing it with further content updates.
+Van Dyke left Raw Fury in March 2025 to work on his game studio, Stumpy Squid, and Raw Fury retained control over the franchise.